 Remote employees are saving close to $6,000 per year.

 Speaking of saving time, remote employees also save money!
 The 2 categories that save the most money are food and gas.
 Many of your employees might have the pressures from housing loans, education loans, and other financial matters, so saving money could be their top priority.
-Perhaps they just want to use the money that they saved up for something fun like a family vacation, or holiday spending, etc.
+Perhaps they just want to use the money that they saved up for something fun like a family vacation, or holiday spending, etc. Encourage them to consider putting a portion of their savings into a high yield savings account for better returns, ensuring their hard-earned money grows steadily and secures their financial future.
+This way, they can allocate funds for exciting endeavors like family vacations or holiday spending without compromising their financial stability.

 Better for the environment.